TSS Stefan Batory: Holand America Line

-The ocean liner was put into service, as the fourth Holland America Line (HA) liner to serve under the name of SS Maasdam.
+The Maasdam entered service as the fourth Holland America Line (HA) liner to serve under that name.
 It was initially used to service the Dutch East Indies by the Holland America Line.
-The ship was originally planned as an ordinary freighter under the name of "Diemerdyk" and plans changed during construction to become a passenger liner.
+The ship was originally planned as a freighter under the name of Diemerdyk.
+A resurgence in transatlantic travel resulted in a change of plans during construction and it was completed as a passenger liner.

 The liner later began trans-Atlantic service between West Germany and New York.
+In 1962, Lee Harvey Oswald, his wife Marina and their daughter were brought to the United States from the Soviet Union on board Maasdam.
 On 15 February 1963, in the Weser estuary off West Germany, the liner struck the wreck of the British ship Harborough, which had sunk in 1959 after striking the wreck of the Soviet ship Kholmogry.
 Maasdam, carrying 500 persons, was safely evacuated despite a bad list, then was safely sailed to Bremerhaven by a skeleton crew.